Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-index.md

 On AXIALunar you can:

 - Explore the politics.
 Campaign as a councillor or vote for new runtime proposals using Democracy.
 - Hone your validator set-up.
 The minimum requirement for staking as a validator on AXIALunar is much lower than it is expected for AXIASolar.
-There are also programs in place such as [Thousand Validators](https://axiasolar.network/join-axialunars-thousand-validators-programme/) to help community validators rise the ranks.
+There are also programs in place such as [Thousand Validators](https://axiacoin.network/join-axialunars-thousand-validators-programme/) to help community validators rise the ranks.
 - Deploy a parachain.
 AXIALunar will get the functionality required for parachains before AXIASolar.
 This includes participating in a parachain slot auction and composable applications.
 - Join a cyber secret society.
 The [Kappa Sigma Mu](https://polkascan.io/pre/axialunar/council/motion/94) fraternity asks you to get a AXIALunar tattoo to join.
 - Expect Chaos.
 AXIALunar is getting more battle tested day-by-day but it's built on the foundations of moving fast and trying new things.

-AXIALunar is owned by those who hold the AXIALunar tokens (KSM).
+AXIALunar is owned by those who hold the AXIALunar tokens (LUNAR).
 There's no central kill switch and all changes are made through the protocol's on-chain governance.
 AXIALunar is experimental.
 There are no guarantees.

 ## Who can participate on AXIALunar?